|TO VIEW FULL SIZE VERSIONS OF IMAGES BELOW

 CLICK ON THE THUMBNAIL SIZED VERSION

-Above is the very first image captured with the new Starlight Express SXVR-H694C One-shot color
+Above is the very first image captured with the Starlight Express SXVR-H694C One-shot color

 camera.
 It was taken on July 14, 2012 and is an integration of Fifteen 90 second exposures of

 the Lagoon Nebula through the C-11 using the Hyper Star 3 System at f/2.
-The
+The images were

 CS, levels, curves, saturation, Gradient X-Terminator and Astro-tools.
 Converted to JPEG format